Cirencester and District League

 The Cirencester and District League was a football competition based in Gloucestershire, England.
-It had one division and at level 15 of the English football league system until folding in 2020.
+It had one division until folding in 2020.
 It was a feeder to the Cheltenham League or the Stroud League with the champion club being able to progress at a level appropriate to its Gloucestershire County FA County Cup classification.

 Under the terms of a sponsorship deal, the C&DFL is currently known as the M4 Karting Cirencester and District League.

 The league is affiliated to the Gloucestershire County FA.